 Lock down – keep your tent dry

-When you do get back to your tent you should pause before rushing in to think about how to minimise the destruction of 4 sets of muddy wet waterproofs being pulled off in a hurry.
+When you do get back to your tent you should pause before rushing in.
+Think about how to minimise the destruction of 4 sets of muddy wet waterproofs being pulled off in a hurry.
 I found a great method (felt a bit like a submarine airlock) using one of those big blue IKEA bags (or a funky MoonBag if you’re feeling lavish!):

 I put the bag at the entrance of the tent, stood child 1 inside it, peeled off their waterproofs and lifted them out of their wellies into the tent, leaving all the wet muddy items inside the bag.
 Push them to the edge of the bag and repeat with child 2… etc. If you have more than 3 people to deal with then you may need more bags.